Nikitatsivinsky/mikrotik_telegram_notification/README.md

 P.s.

-If you have a problems with this endpoint - you can use telegram bot 'Get My ID'.
+If you have a problems with this endpoint - you can use enother telegram bot 'Get My ID'.

 You can send message for yourself by endpoint /sendMessage